Prescription Opioids Addiction Statistics

 Opioid Statistics for Women vs Men

-Although there are few studies that analyze how gender affects opioid use and misuse, there is some evidence that women are more likely to use and misuse prescription opioids than men.
-A reported 19% of female and 12.2% of male admissions for substance abuse treatment were misusing prescription opioids.
+Although few studies analyze how gender affects opioid use and misuse, there is evidence that women are more likely to use and misuse prescription opioids than men.
+A reported 19% female and 12.2% male admissions for substance abuse treatment were misusing prescription opioids.

 Possible explanations for higher rates of opioid misuse among women: